-I’m an independent technology and business reporter and the national correspondent for Xconomy.
-I also write write for MIT Technology Review, IEEE Spectrum, Greentech Media, the Guardian, GreenBiz, the Boston Globe, and Scientific American.
+I’m an independent technology and business reporter based in Boston.
+I am the national correspondent for Xconomy and I also write write for MIT Technology Review, IEEE Spectrum, Greentech Media, the Guardian, GreenBiz, the Boston Globe, and Scientific American.
 I previously worked at tech news site CNET, where I was the lead reporter and manager of the Green Tech blog, and as executive editor of enterprise IT publication InfoWorld.
 You can view articles by topic from the menu above.
 Below are some recent stories.

 Solar Survivors: Despite a brutal industry shakeout and the flight of venture capitalists, next-generation solar cell technologies from Silicon Valley startups show signs of maturing.

 Using emerging lighting technology and automation, indoor farmers hope to accelerate urban farming one warehouse and home garden at a time.

 There’s a technology race going on to develop a cheap, reliable, and safe energy storage system for the grid that can store multiple hours of energy to back up wind and solar and even replace power plants.
 Many companies are pushing novel batteries.
 But there’s a whole other group engineers working with basic materials–air, steel, water, gravel–hoping they can get there first with mechanical systems.

 Researchers are developing software that will let renewable energy flow into and out of a decentralized power grid like data on the Internet

 Young entrepreneurs are taking on the daunting task of improving nuclear power over worries about climate change.
 The Boston Globe

 Civilian drone adoption is still early but already people are imagining ways these flying robots can improve agriculture, environmental and wildlife monitoring, and wind turbine inspection.